Terence Skemp: Career, later life and honours

 The post-war Labour government's legislative programme was enabled by expanding the Office of the Parliamentary Counsel, which drafted bills.
 Skemp was recruited by the OPC in 1946, and promotions followed to Deputy Parliamentary Counsel in 1963, then Parliamentary Counsel the next year.
 In 1973, he was appointed Second Parliamentary Counsel, serving until retirement in 1980.
 For the first three years, he held the office jointly with Henry Rowe (later Sir Henry), who went on to be First Parliamentary Counsel (Skemp had been considered for the role, but the decision to advance Rowe was due partly to Skemp's heart condition).
 After leaving the OPC in 1980, he then spent five years as Counsel to the Speaker.

 Skemp drafted a number of important Acts of Parliament, including the Firearms Act 1965, the Docks and Harbours Act 1966, the Criminal Justice Act 1967, the Race Relations Act 1968, the Trade Union and Labour Relations Act 1974, the Patents Act 1977, and the Companies Act 1980.
 He was also responsible for the Local Government Act 1972, which was the longest bill presented to Parliament up to that point.

 Skemp was appointed a Companion of the Order of the Bath in the 1973 Birthday Honours, and took silk in 1984.
-He died on 15 March 1996, aged 85, and was survived by his three children (from his marriage to Dorothy, née Pringle) and his partner Sandra, with whom he had lived for some years after separating from his wife.
+He died on 15 March 1996, aged 85, and was survived by his three children (from his marriage to Dorothy, née Pringle) and his partner Sandra, a graduate of Somerville College, Oxford, with whom he had lived for some years after separating from his wife.